PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 :::

 If you need to apply some additional logic when updating, you can implement that in `onUpdate()`.
 When `onUpdate()` is called, it will receive the old app variables in a parameter called `oldA`, and you can use that to read out their values from it.
-The default update behavior for app variables has applied before `onUpdate()` is called.
+The default update behavior for the app variables will have been applied before `onUpdate()` is called.

 ::: tip Example